wasienv/wasienv/README.md

 ### `wasicc`

 It's a wrapper on top of `clang`, with additions for the stubs, sysroot and target.
-It also detects autoexecutables in the output and wraps to execute them with a WebAssembly WASI runtime.
+It also detects autoexecutables in the output and wraps to execute them with a WebAssembly WASI runtime via `wasirun`.

 ### `wasic++`

 It's a wrapper on top of `clang++`, with additions for the stubs, sysroot and target.
-It also detects autoexecutables in the output and wraps to execute them with a WebAssembly WASI runtime.
+It also detects autoexecutables in the output and wraps to execute them with a WebAssembly WASI runtime via `wasirun`.

 ### `wasiconfigure`